All Episodes

 Not yet.

-But, he says, if you believe the war on terror is real, then you think that it is inevitable that more and bloodier conflicts with radical Islam are on the way, regardless of who is in the White House.
+But he says, if you believe the war on terror is real, then you think that it is inevitable that more and bloodier conflicts with radical Islam are on the way, regardless of who is in the White House.

 So maybe what we ought to do is force a Democrat.

-A real attack, a continu Bush has kept him kept him from attacking us for what?
+Bush has kept him from attacking us for what?

 Six years, nearly.

-So is uh this idea is circular.
+So this idea is circulating.

-What is going on behind the scenes, and I don't think has been revealed until I'm about to say it, a group called a gathering of eagles has called for all Americans interested in safeguarding the Vietnam War Memorial to meet in Washington and to form a protective ring around the Vietnam War Memorial,
+What is going on behind the scenes, and I don't think has been revealed until I'm about to say it, a group called the Gathering OF Eagles has called for all Americans interested in safeguarding the Vietnam War Memorial to meet in Washington and to form a protective ring around the Vietnam War Memorial and to form a counter-demonstration to these Anti-American folks whose continuous call is for the defeat of the United

 Now, what are the polling results saying about your top concerns?

-The Harris poll asked a cross-section of U.S. adults, over 1,500, not voters, adults, and there's a different group, uh that uh what is a major threat to the United States as you see it over the next five years.
+The Harris poll asked a cross-section of U.S. adults, over 1,500, not voters, adults, and there's a different group, that what is a major threat to the United States as you see it over the next five years.

 I'm Roger Hitchcock in for Rush, who will be back tomorrow.